hel-evodevo/morphoviewer/README.md

 #Morphoviewer.js
-Render a 3d mesh in the browser and display various surface properties.
+####Render a 3d mesh in the browser and display its surface properties.

 Morphoviewer.js provides facilites for loading .OBJ files, csv point clouds and a certain type of binary file (a morphobuffer file) and rendering them using WebGL.
 In order to render a point cloud, the points need to be triangulated,